 Let's start with the basics!

-It is essential to understand that heat pumps transfer heat from one area to another for heating and cooling.
+It is essential to understand that, for both heating and cooling, heat pumps transfer heat from one area to another.
 It draws heat energy from the outside air throughout colder months and moves it inside to heat your home.
 And to cool you off in the summer, the heat pump takes heat energy from inside your home and releases it outside.

 The heat pump consists of an outdoor condensing unit and an indoor air handler unit as a split system.
 The outdoor heat pump condensing unit circulates refrigeration for heat transfer like a central air conditioning unit.
 Thanks to the reversing valve, a heat pump can change and reverse the refrigerant flow.
 This means it has two different functions: cooling your home in the summertime and heating it during the winter months!